Malignant atrophic papulosis

 - Abnormality in the clotting system of blood

-Skin lesions are the characteristic feature of Degos disease.
+Skin lesions are the characteristic feature of malignant atrophic papulosis.
 The lesions are usually multiple and occur predominantly on the trunk and arms.
 They usually start as small red raised spots of 2-5mm in diameter.
 After a few days they enlarge and develop a central white spot that is depressed in comparison to the red skin around it.
 They heal leaving depressed porcelain-white scars.

-Gastrointestinal complications result from lack of blood supply to the lining of the gut and may lead to serious complications like perforation of the bowel.
+Gastrointestinal complications of malignant atrophic papulosis result from lack of blood supply to the lining of the gut and may lead to serious complications like perforation of the bowel.
 The usual symptoms are sudden onset of abdominal pain or gastrointestinal bleeding (vomiting blood or passing blood with the bowel motion).

-Involvement of the nervous system can lead to strokes, headaches, epilepsy or non-specific neurological symptoms like memory loss or altered sensation.
+Involvement of the nervous system in malignant atrophic papulosis can lead to strokes, headaches, epilepsy or non-specific neurological symptoms like memory loss or altered sensation.